changeworld/azure-docs.pl-pl/articles/load-balancer/load-balancer-ipv6-for-linux.md

 ms.workload: infrastructure-services
 ms.date: 03/22/2019
 ms.author: allensu
-ms.openlocfilehash: 1eea6d71b06bac47dcc4fdca9302ee937e0fd54d
+ms.openlocfilehash: 6ea215b6aa826231e940f88c3687bb65591303f2
-ms.sourcegitcommit: a107430549622028fcd7730db84f61b0064bf52f
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 11/14/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "74077029"
+ms.locfileid: "74225318"
 ---
-# <a name="configure-dhcpv6-for-linux-vms"></a>Konfigurowanie protokołu DHCPv6 dla maszyn wirtualnych systemu Linux
+# <a name="configure-dhcpv6-for-linux-vms"></a>Configure DHCPv6 for Linux VMs

-Niektóre z obrazów maszyn wirtualnych systemu Linux w witrynie Azure Marketplace nie mają Dynamic Host Configuration Protocol w wersji 6 (DHCPv6) domyślnie konfigurowana.
-Aby zapewnić obsługę protokołu IPv6, DHCPv6 musi być skonfigurowany w dystrybucji systemu operacyjnego Linux, którego używasz.
-Różne dystrybucje systemu Linux skonfiguruj DHCPv6 różne sposoby, ponieważ używają one różnych pakietach.
+Some of the Linux virtual-machine images in the Azure Marketplace do not have Dynamic Host Configuration Protocol version 6 (DHCPv6) configured by default.
+To support IPv6, DHCPv6 must be configured in the Linux OS distribution that you are using.
+The various Linux distributions configure DHCPv6 in a variety of ways because they use different packages.

 > [!NOTE]
-> Najnowsze obrazy systemu Linux SUSE i CoreOS w witrynie Azure Marketplace zostały wstępnie skonfigurowane przy użyciu protokołu DHCPv6. Żadne dodatkowe zmiany są wymagane, gdy używasz tych obrazów.
+> Recent SUSE Linux and CoreOS images in the Azure Marketplace have been pre-configured with DHCPv6.
+No additional changes are required when you use these images.

-Ten dokument opisuje sposób włączania protokołu DHCPv6, tak aby maszyny wirtualnej systemu Linux uzyskuje adres IPv6.
+This document describes how to enable DHCPv6 so that your Linux virtual machine obtains an IPv6 address.

 > [!WARNING]
-> Nieprawidłowo Edycja plików konfiguracji sieci, można utratę dostępu do sieci dla maszyny wirtualnej.
-Zaleca się przetestowanie zmiany konfiguracji w systemach nieprodukcyjnych.
-Instrukcje w tym artykule zostały przetestowane w najnowszych wersjach obrazów systemu Linux w witrynie Azure Marketplace.
-Aby uzyskać bardziej szczegółowe instrukcje zajrzyj do dokumentacji własnej wersji systemu Linux.
+> By improperly editing network configuration files, you can lose network access to your VM.
+We recommended that you test your configuration changes on non-production systems.
+The instructions in this article have been tested on the latest versions of the Linux images in the Azure Marketplace.
+For more detailed instructions, consult the documentation for your own version of Linux.

 ## <a name="ubuntu"></a>Ubuntu

-1. Edytuj */etc/dhcp/dhclient6.conf* pliku i Dodaj następujący wiersz:
+1. Edit the */etc/dhcp/dhclient6.conf* file, and add the following line:

         timeout 10;

-2. Edytuj konfigurację sieci dla interfejsu eth0 o następującej konfiguracji:
+2. Edit the network configuration for the eth0 interface with the following configuration:

-   * Na **Ubuntu 12.04 i 14.04**, Edytuj */etc/network/interfaces.d/eth0.cfg* pliku.
+   * On **Ubuntu 12.04 and 14.04**, edit the */etc/network/interfaces.d/eth0.cfg* file.
-   * Na **Ubuntu 16.04**, Edytuj */etc/network/interfaces.d/50-cloud-init.cfg* pliku.
+   * On **Ubuntu 16.04**, edit the */etc/network/interfaces.d/50-cloud-init.cfg* file.

          iface eth0 inet6 auto
              up sleep 5
              up dhclient -1 -6 -cf /etc/dhcp/dhclient6.conf -lf /var/lib/dhcp/dhclient6.eth0.leases -v eth0 || true

-3. Odnowienia adresu IPv6:
+3. Renew the IPv6 address:

     ```bash
     sudo ifdown eth0 && sudo ifup eth0
     ```
-Począwszy od Ubuntu 17,10, domyślnym mechanizmem konfiguracji sieci jest [Plan]( https://netplan.io).
-W czasie instalacji/tworzenia wystąpienia, PLAN sieciowy odczytuje konfigurację sieci z plików konfiguracji YAML w tej lokalizacji:/{lib, itp., uruchom}/netplan/*.
-YAML.
+Beginning with Ubuntu 17.10, the default network configuration mechanism is [NETPLAN]( https://netplan.io).
+At install/instantiation time, NETPLAN reads network configuration from YAML configuration files at this location: /{lib,etc,run}/netplan/*.yaml.

-Dołącz instrukcję *dhcp6: true* dla każdego interfejsu Ethernet w konfiguracji.
+Please include a *dhcp6:true* statement for each ethernet interface in your configuration.
 Na przykład:

         network:
           version: 2